SheetaI/cheatsheet/github.md

   7. `config config --local status.showUntrackedFiles no`

-**You're done, from now on you can now type config commands to add and update your dotfiles**
+**Done, from now on you can now type config commands to add and update your dotfiles**